JoseRoca/AfxNova/docs/File Management /CIFileDialogEvents.md

-# CIFileDialogEents and CIFileDialogControlEvents classes.
+# CIFileDialogEvents and CIFileDialogControlEvents classes.

 The `CIFileDialogEents` class implements the `IFileDialogEvents` interface, that exposes methods that allow notification of events within a common file dialog.